pandalone/pandalone/README.rst

         processed.

     model
-        A collection of :term:`component`s and accompanying :term:`mappings`.
+        A collection of :term:`component` s and accompanying :term:`mappings`.

     component
-        Encapsulates a data-transformation function, using :term:`paths`
+        Encapsulates a data-transformation function, using :term:`path`
         to refer to its inputs/outputs within the :term:`value-tree`.

     path
         A `/file/like` string functioning as the *id* of data-values in the :term:`data-tree`.
-        It is composed of :term:`steps`, and it follows the syntax of the :term:`JSON-pointer`.
+        It is composed of :term:`step`, and it follows the syntax of the :term:`JSON-pointer`.

     step